ManimCommunity/manim/docs/source/tutorials/a_deeper_look.rst

 This data can be used by third party applications, like a presentation system or automated video editing tool.

-You can also skip all animations belonging to a section like this:
+You can also skip rendering all animations belonging to a section like this:

 .. code-block:: python